AristideDongo/glyphLog/CONTRIBUTING.md

 - Code must be written in TypeScript.
 - Add JSDoc comments for all new exported functions, classes, and methods.

-Thank you for contributing to make Logify even better!
+Thank you for contributing to make glyphLog even better!